 To train as comprehensively as the four-year residency program, non-full-time-residency learners must work diligently to get the same kind of education and experience.
 I completed pre-med studies at the University of Illinois, and then traveled extensively to get much of my other coursework and training, including clinical hours (in New Mexico, Colorado, Utah, California, Arizona, New York, Illinois and Florida).
-Even though I had to travel to train extensively in many of my courses, I have taken most of the same courses as naturopathic physicians, namely: anatomy & physisology, laboratory testing and functional analysis, nutritional and dietary assessments, metabolic analysis, quantitative saliva, urine, and blood analysis, dark field microscopy, functional endocrinology, neurological health, herbal medicine, homeopathy, and lifestyle counseling.
+Even though I had to travel to train extensively in many of my courses, I have taken most of the same courses as naturopathic physicians, namely: anatomy & physisology, laboratory testing and functional analysis, nutritional and dietary assessments, metabolic analysis, quantitative saliva, urine, and blood analysis, dark field microscopy, functional endocrinology, neurological health and brain chemistry, herbal medicine, homeopathy, and lifestyle counseling.
 This is in addition to hundreds of hours of seminar time in BodyTalk, Emotional Freedom Technique, Peacemaker training, NVC and other modalities, including neurolinguistic programming, kinesionics, theta healing.

 What is the difference between a naturopathic doctor and a medical doctor?